JMLdev/React-Cat-Tutorials/docs/setup.md

 import * as serviceWorker from './serviceWorker';
 ```

 That's it!
 You have a fully functional React.js application that is leveraging Reactstrap for styling and component markup.
-Go ahead to the next lesson to start building.
+Go ahead to the next lesson for an overview of some key concepts before you start building.